 As will be discussed in future blogs, other real property interests that affect the priority of a recorded deed of trust include, but are not limited to, interests such as leases, contracts, attachments, judgments, execution and mechanics liens, and tax liens.
 Thus, if a leasehold interest exists prior to the deed of trust, that leasehold interest will take priority over the deed of trust.

 Based on the rules above, the lender will almost always record its interest in the property so that it shows in the chain of title.
 None of the above should be mistaken for the rule that a lien is valid and enforceable between the parties to the deed of trust, even if the deed of trust is not recorded.
 (Cal.
 Civ.
 Code §1217 [An unrecorded instrument is valid as between the parties thereto and those who have notice thereof].)
 The borrower will always be on the hook for repaying the loan.
 The message here is that the lender will almost always record their deed of trust to avoid any issues of priority.
 Recording aside, however, knowledge of the lien will always be paramount.
 An unrecorded lien will take priority over any future lienholder who records their respective lien with knowledge of the unrecorded lien.
 (RNT Holdings, LLC v.
 United General Title Insurance Company (2014) 230 Cal.
 App.
 4th 1289, 1296–1297.)

-Our real estate attorneys at Schorr Law have a great deal of experience with real estate matters and all types of real estate disputes.
-To see if you qualify for a free 30-minute consultation, contact us today!
+Our real estate attorney in Los Angeles at Schorr Law have a great deal of experience with real estate matters and all types of real estate disputes.
+To see if you qualify for a free 30-minute consultation, contact foreclosure and loan concelling attorneys in Los Angeles today!